 No Obligations.
 Neither this Agreement, nor the disclosure of Confidential Information under this Agreement, nor the ongoing discussions and correspondence between the Parties or their respective Representatives, shall create any obligation of a Party to furnish information to any other Party or its affiliates or Representatives, or to enter into any binding commitment or Transaction regarding the subject matter of the Confidential Information.
 If in the future the Parties elect to enter into a binding commitment regarding a Transaction or the subject matter of the Confidential Information, such Transaction or commitment will be explicitly stated in a separate written agreement executed by the Parties, and the Parties hereby affirm that they do not intend their discussions, correspondence, and other activities to be construed as forming a contract regarding the subject matter of the Confidential Information or any other Transaction between them without execution of such separate written agreement.

 Enforcement.
 The Parties acknowledge and agree that a breach of this Agreement will cause irreparable injury and damage to the non-breaching Parties.
 The Parties, therefore, expressly agree that the non-breaching Parties shall be entitled to seek injunctive and other equitable relief to prevent a breach of this Agreement, or any part thereof by Undersigned or its Representatives, and to secure its enforcement, in addition to any other remedy to which the non-breaching Parties might be entitled.
 The Parties expressly waive the posting of any bond or surety required prior to the issuance of an injunction hereunder.
 Any and all remedies for the breach of this Agreement shall be cumulative and the pursuit of one remedy shall not be deemed to exclude any other remedy with respect to the subject matter hereof.
-Each Recipient agrees to indemnify and hold the Disclosing Party and its Representatives harmless from any damages, loss, cost or liability (including legal fees and the cost of enforcing this indemnity) arising out of or resulting from any disclosure by Recipient or Recipient’s Representatives of the Confidential Information other than as expressly permitted by this Agreement.

 Governing Law; Jurisdiction and Venue.
-The construction and interpretation of this Agreement shall at all times and in all respects be governed by the laws of the State of Missouri.
-The parties agree that the sole and exclusive jurisdiction and venue for all disputes arising under this Agreement shall be in the federal and state courts sitting in or exercising jurisdiction over Jackson County, Missouri, and each party hereby submits to the personal jurisdiction of such courts.
+The construction and interpretation of this Agreement shall at all times and in all respects be governed by the laws of the State of New York.
+The parties agree that the sole and exclusive jurisdiction and venue for all disputes arising under this Agreement shall be in the federal and state courts sitting in or exercising jurisdiction over New York, New York, and each party hereby submits to the personal jurisdiction of such courts.

 Public Disclosures/Press Releases.
 Neither Party shall issue any press release or disclosure to the general public that discussions or negotiations are taking place concerning a Transaction or a possible Transaction without the prior written consent of the other Party.